mmlab-aueb/scn4ndn/ndn-testbed/README.md

 by following the provided instructions.

 ## Preparation
-Start NFD daemon (`nfd-stat`).
+Start NFD daemon (`nfd-start`).
 Select the NDN testbed node to which you wish to attach.
 You can find available testbed nodes from the [NDN Testbed Status page](http://ndndemo.arl.wustl.edu).
 You can connect to any testbed node.
 Suppose you select [mmlab-1 node](https://mmlab-aueb-1.mmlab.edu.gr/n/#tab=Overview), issue the following commands